soundpress/RulesOfNYC/docs/c13/index.rst

 (d) Violations of the Act shall be punishable as provided in the Act.
 Violations of these rules which are not also violations of the Act shall be subject to a penalty not to exceed one thousand dollars ($1,000), in accordance with § 555(b)(2) of the New York City Charter.

-(e) Where the Commissioner has issued a license or permit pursuant to Articles 5 and 81 of the Health Code, he or she may suspend or revoke such permit for such reasons as she or he determines is sufficient grounds for suspension or revocation, in accordance with § 5.17(b) of the Health Code.
+(e) Where the Commissioner has issued a license or permit pursuant to 24 RCNY Health Code Articles 5 and 81, he or she may suspend or revoke such permit for such reasons as she or he determines is sufficient grounds for suspension or revocation, in accordance with 24 RCNY Health Code § 5.17(b).
 Such reasons may include, but not be limited to, willful or continuous violations of the Smoke-Free Air Act and these rules.